open-zaak/open-zaak/docs/client-development/mandate.rst

         # branch
         GET /zaken/api/v1/zaken?
              rol__betrokkeneIdentificatie__vestiging__kvkNummer=<own_kvk>
+             &rol__betrokkeneIdentificatie__vestiging__vestigingsNummer=<own_vestigings_nummer>
              &rol__machtiging=gemachtigde

-    It's also possible to filter cases based on the level of assurance and to exclude results where levelOfAssurance is below some required value.
+        It's also possible to filter cases based on the level of assurance and to exclude results where levelOfAssurance is higher (=more strict) than some required reference value.
+The example below excludes cases that were created in a "eHerkenning Substantial (3)" or "eHerkenning High (4)" authentication context, but returns cases for "eHerkenning Low (2+)", "eHerkenning Low (2)" and "eHerkenning Non existent (1)".

     .. code::